sampsyo/cs6120/content/blog/2020-12-18-db-compiler/index.md

 ### Producer/Consumer Interface

 To generate code for an operator tree, we introduce produce and consume functions for each operator.
 Produce  generates a loop over the tuples in an operator's result.
-Consume is called by an operator's child surrounded by a loop over it's result tuples.
+Consume is called by an operator's child surrounded by a loop over its result tuples.
 Effectively, produce signifies to "pull" tuples from an operator while consume "push"es them.
 Expressions have a produce function that generate code for calculating that expression.

 To see this in action, let's consider the following psuedocode implementations for Scan and Filter:
 ```